William Phips: Governor of Massachusetts

 Soon after returning to England, Phips joined up again with Increase Mather, and again supported him in dealing with Whitehall.
 Increase Mather's diary says they are together on March 25, 1691, and again on March 26.
 On March 31, they are together as Increase Mather writes a response to the Board of Trade.
 Also at this meeting is Sir Henry Ashurst.
-These three—Mather the clergyman, flanked by two knights: Sir Phips and Sir Ashurst—would emerge later as the major proponents of the various compromises that brought about a new Charter.
-Not counting Phips, there seem to have been a total of four agents acting on behalf of Massachusetts in seeking to restore the old Charter.
+These three—Mather the clergyman, flanked by two knights: Sir William Phips and Sir Henry Ashurst—would emerge later as the major proponents of the various compromises that brought about a new charter.
+Not counting Phips, there seem to have been a total of four agents acting on behalf of Massachusetts in seeking to restore the old charter.
 The two agents holding official commission papers from the Massachusetts council—Cooke and Oakes—were also the least compromising and the least politically deft.
-The Board of Trade seems to have sought a policy of pushing through a new Charter by cleaving the two knights away from these two agents.
-July 24, Increase Mather records in his diary that he would "part with my life sooner than [compromise on Charter]".
+The Board of Trade seems to have sought a policy of pushing through a new charter by cleaving the two knights away from these two agents.
+On July 24, Increase Mather recorded in his diary that he would "part with my life sooner than [compromise on charter]".
 Not long after this, Increase Mather left London on vacation.
-August 11, 1691, a letter was written from Whitehall to King William's secretary: "I must now desire your Lordship to acquaint the King that they are willing to accept their Charter ... and no longer Insist upon the Alterations mentioned ... " This could not have been Cooke and Oakes, as they never wavered in their stance opposing a new Charter.
+On August 11, 1691, a letter was written from Whitehall to King William's secretary: "I must now desire your Lordship to acquaint the King that they are willing to accept their Charter ... and no longer Insist upon the Alterations mentioned ... " This could not have been Cooke and Oakes because they never wavered in their stance opposing a new charter.
 Mather's diary entry one week later (August 19) indicates that he is still either unaware or has not yet accepted this move.
-On August 20, the Earl of Nottingham told a committee that he had been with Sir William Phips who informed him that the New England agents "did acquiesce therein [with the new Charter]."
-By August 27, Increase Mather had decided to participate in the process of shaping this new Charter, if reluctantly.
+On August 20, the Earl of Nottingham told a committee that he had been with Sir William Phips, who informed him that the New England agents "did acquiesce therein [with the new charter]."
+By August 27, Increase Mather had decided to participate in the process of shaping this new charter, if reluctantly.

-A number of Mather's requests concerning the new Charter were rejected, but William and Mary allowed Mather to nominate the colony's Lt.
-Governor and council members.
+A number of Mather's requests concerning the new charter were rejected, but William and Mary allowed Mather to nominate the colony's lieutenant governor and council members.
 The monarchs appointed Phips as the first Royal Governor, with Increase Mather's approval, under a newly issued colonial charter for the Province of Massachusetts Bay.
-The Charter greatly expanded the colony's bounds, including not just the territories of the Massachusetts Bay Colony, but also those of the Plymouth Colony, islands south of Cape Cod including Martha's Vineyard and Nantucket, and the present-day territories of Maine, New Brunswick, and Nova Scotia.
+The charter greatly expanded the colony's bounds, including not just the territories of the Massachusetts Bay Colony but also those of the Plymouth Colony, islands south of Cape Cod including Martha's Vineyard and Nantucket, and the present-day territories of Maine, New Brunswick, and Nova Scotia.
 It also expanded the franchise to be nearly universal (for males).

-Phips and Increase Mather were odd-fellows, without much in common, but they had become politically conjoined to the new Charter, and it would be their job to sell it to the people of Massachusetts who were expecting their agents to return with nothing less than the old Charter restored.
+Phips and Increase Mather had little in common, but they had become politically conjoined to the new charter, and it would be their job to sell it to the people of Massachusetts, who were expecting their agents to return with nothing less than the old charter restored.